3ddelano/discord-game-sdk-godot/README.md

 - Discord application for your game (See [Get set up](https://discord.com/developers/docs/game-sdk/sdk-starter-guide#get-set-up)) (You need the `CLIENT_ID` from Discord Developer Portal)

 To develop this plugin locally, follow the below steps:
-1. Clone/Download the repository.
+1. Clone / Download the repository.
 2. Extract the `Discord GameSDK` zip downloaded from Discord Developer Portal, rename it to `discord_game_sdk` and paste it in the `thirdparty/` folder.
 Refer to the below folder structure.

    ![Folder Structure](https://raw.githubusercontent.com/3ddelano/discord-game-sdk-godot/main/_media/discord_folder_structure.png)

 3. Follow the steps to generate the GDExtension bindings for C++ based on [this tutorial](https://docs.godotengine.org/en/stable/tutorials/scripting/gdextension/gdextension_cpp_example.html#building-the-c-bindings).
-Now you should have dumped the GDextension API interface and built the `godot-cpp` library.
+After this you should have built the `godot-cpp` library successfully.

-4. Run the Setup script
+4. Run the setup script
    ```shell
    python3 setup.py
    ```